NPM-Workbench/execute-with-retries/README.md

 ![exe-with-retries-banner](https://github.com/user-attachments/assets/892ef8cb-100a-4050-9346-c443b8886ee6)
 ## Execute-with-Retries
-A tiny, dependency-free retry utility with fixed delay or built-in exponential backoff, designed for predictable behavior in modern TypeScript applications. 🚨 ```executeWithRetries``` supports only async callbacks (functions that return a Promise).
+A tiny, dependency-free retry utility with fixed delay or built-in exponential backoff, designed for predictable behavior in modern TypeScript applications.
+<br/><br/>
+🚨 **Async-only support**
+`executeWithRetries` supports **only async callbacks** (functions that return a `Promise`).
 Synchronous functions are not supported and must be wrapped in an async function if needed.

 ### 📦 Installation
 ```console